-Continue to support EU and Japanese industry to make joint investment in 3rd countries, notably in the regions of the Western Balkans, Eastern Europe, Central Asia, Indo-Pacific, as well as in Africa.
+- Continue to support EU and Japanese industry to make joint investment in 3rd countries, notably in the regions of the Western Balkans, Eastern Europe, Central Asia, Indo-Pacific, as well as in Africa. - Make certain that the discussions are concrete and that the results are easy for companies on both sides to implement and take advantage of.
+It is imperative that talks among the authorities are not too high-level. - To better coordinate and make certain that ODA projects are not favouring suppliers from either region.

-- This support is in particular important in developing countries where investment can help the country in question to raise its standard of living significantly; - It is furthermore important that the EU and Japan continue to play a leading role in the global scene to ensure enhanced competitiveness. - The challenges of the current pandemic cannot be solved by the EU and Japan exclusively within their own countries.
-Therefore, it is important to step up EU and Japanese assistance to partner countries facing the impact of COVID-19, not only by providing short-term assistance but also by supporting them over the mid- to long-term.
+- This support is in particular important in developing countries where investment can help the country in question to raise its standard of living significantly; - It is furthermore important that the EU and Japan continue to play a leading role in the global scene to ensure enhanced competitiveness. - The strengths on both sides should be more efficiently utilised and that possible cooperation should be commenced earlier in the process. - The challenges of the current pandemic cannot be solved by the EU and Japan exclusively within their own countries.
+Therefore, it is important to step up EU and Japanese assistance to partner countries facing the impact of COVID-19, not only by providing short-term assistance but also by supporting them over the midto long-term.